MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 1. Press <kbd>Alt</kbd>+<kbd>Q</kbd>, search for **Agents**, and then choose the related link.
 1. On the **Agents** page, select sales order agent.

+Need more info.
+Currently there are two option UserandOwner and User.
+Note sure what these mean.

 ## Next steps

 <!--Remove all the comments in this template before you sign-off or merge to the main branch.-->